It’s almost 18 months since West London Sport revealed that Warren Farm was QPR’s preferred choice for a new training ground.

 Why the delay?

 There hasn’t actually been a substantial delay.
 A process like this can take considerable time.
+Whether it be in bringing in the right CMMS system to help keep on top of the maintenance requests, or in converting the space to our uses, there is a lot to consider and sort before work can fully begin.
 QPR’s stance has also been that they would prefer to address any issues at the start of the project rather than further down the line.

 However, a number of objections were raised by residents and community groups during the council’s required period of public consultation.